Edit

 In his free time Dirk is an avid sport follower, likes to keep active in the gym or outdoors, enjoys spending time with friends and to travel to new places.

-Jonas Rauchhaus (PhD student at MMPU joint with Müller-Tidow lab) contact: jonas.rauchhaus [at] embl.de
+Jonas Rauchhaus (PhD student) contact: jonas.rauchhaus [at] embl.de

-Jonas obtained his M.Eng. in Biomedical Engineering at Imperial College London, where he investigated the impact of G-quadruplexes on DNA methylation changes during ageing and in cancer as part of his master thesis.
-In the Zaugg group, he researches the functions of RNA modifications (epitranscriptomics) in healthy cells and leukemia models by developing new CRISPR/Cas-based RNA editing tools that enable the targeted manipulation of epitranscriptomic marks.
+Jonas obtained his M.Eng. in Biomedical Engineering at Imperial College London, where he investigated G-quadruplexes during ageing and cancer as part of his master thesis.
+In the Zaugg group, he works with model systems of the bone marrow niche to study blood stem cell differentiation and its dysregulation in ageing and diseases.

-During his free time, Jonas likes to make music (drums & guitar) or goes running and mountain biking.
+During his free time, Jonas enjoys to make music and likes all things alpine.

 Aryan Kamal (PhD student) contact: aryan.kamal [at] embl.de